SteveHutchison/GroupPygame/README.md

 git add [filename]
 ```

-Once you've added your files to the staging area and are want to save them use the <code>commit</code> command, making sure to give the commit a usefull message/
+Once you've added your files to the staging area and are want to save them use the <code>commit</code> command, making sure to give the commit a usefull message
 ```
 git commit -m "Write a descriptive message here!"
 ```